jayunit100/RudolF/py_tld/refactoring.md

 Q3) why is there a counter in `normalizeAllUrls`?

-A3) counter is there to store and COunt relative frequency of each top level domain from file
+A3) we want to use the counter to keep track of the total number of times each domain was seen

 Q4) `23` in `source_urls` is a magic number that we need to get rid of -- what does it mean?

 A4) that (may) refer to the column number which indicates where the data is that we want to work with; the rest of the data in the file is extraneous

 Q5) We found that some of the URL inputs are invalid (i.e. they crash the tldextract server on appengine).  a) What are the valid / invalid characters in a URL ?  b) Is it okay to have % signs ? -'s ?
 In any case, we need to refactor the test file